Epictetus/constructable/README.markdown

 end

 c = ProgrammingLanguage.new(paradigms: :functional)
-\#  raises AttributeError, ':paradigms needs to be of type Integer'
+\#  raises AttributeError, ':paradigms needs to be of type Array'

 ruby = ProgrammingLanguage.new(paradigms: [:object_oriented, :functional])
 ruby.paradigms